83au/TrickingComboGenerator/README.md

 <p>The app's algorithm chooses a trick at random from the list of possible tricks, then it randomly chooses a landing from that trick's list of landings.
 The next trick is randomly chosen from a list of tricks that have a setup that matches the previous trick's chosen landing.</p>

+<p>This app strives to include all the nuanced technicalities, while providing an efficient tool and/or game made for trickers and the sport they love.</p>